qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/before-workshop.md

 - [ ] A few e-mail reminders with checklists of prerequisites
     * CryoCloud setup is critical!
 - [ ] Set up the workshop Zoom meeting's settings
     * Disable chat?
-Or say "We're not using it"?
+Or say "We are not using it"?
 May want to leave it open just-in-case.
     * Password
     * Ensure annotations are turned off